Radiative corrections to decay branching ratios of the CP-odd Higgs boson in two Higgs doublet models: Introduction

 In the indirect study of extended Higgs sectors, the precision calculation for the decay branching ratios of the SM-like Higgs boson is important since the effect of higher-order corrections can be comparable with the precise measurements in the future collider experiments, such as the HL-LHC~\cite{ApollinariG.:2017ojx}, the International Linear Collider (ILC)~\cite{Baer:2013cma, Fujii:2017vwa, Asai:2017pwp, Fujii:2019zll}, the Future Circular Collider (FCC-ee)~\cite{Gomez-Ceballos:2013zzn} and the Circular Electron Positron Collider (CEPC)~\cite{CEPC-SPPCStudyGroup:2015csa}.
 In Refs.~\cite{Aoki:2009ha, Kanemura:2014bqa}, it has been pointed out that various extended Higgs models can be discriminated from the SM by comparing patterns of deviations in Higgs boson couplings at tree level analysis.
 This study then has been extended including one-loop corrections~\cite{Kanemura:2004mg, Kanemura:2014dja, Kanemura:2015mxa, Kanemura:2015fra, Kanemura:2016lkz, Kanemura:2016sos, Kanemura:2017wtm, Aiko:2021nkb}.
 In the context of 2HDMs, many studies for EW corrections to the Higgs boson couplings and/or decays have been performed~\cite{Arhrib:2003ph, Arhrib:2016snv, Kanemura:2004mg, Kanemura:2014dja, Kanemura:2015mxa, Kanemura:2017wtm, Kanemura:2018yai, Kanemura:2019kjg, Gu:2017ckc, Chen:2018shg, Han:2020lta, LopezVal:2010vk, Castilla-Valdez:2015sng, Xie:2018yiv, Altenkamp:2017ldc, Altenkamp:2017kxk, Altenkamp:2018bcs, Kanemura:2016sos, Arhrib:2015hoa, Krause:2019qwe}.
 Several numerical computation tools have been published, e.g., \texttt{H-COUP}~\cite{Kanemura:2017gbi, Kanemura:2019slf}, \texttt{2HDECAY}~\cite{Krause:2018wmo} and \texttt{Prophecy4f}~\cite{Denner:2019fcr}.

 The study for direct searches of the additional Higgs bosons in Ref.~\cite{Aiko:2020ksl} is performed at leading order (LO).
 This leads us to investigate the impact of higher-order corrections.
 This is because radiative corrections would change the size of partial decay widths significantly since the Higgs-to-Higgs decays are sensitive to the magnitude of deviations in the SM-like Higgs boson couplings.
 We have studied the radiative corrections for decays of the charged Higgs bosons in Ref.~\cite{Aiko:2021can}.
 The authors in Ref.~\cite{Kanemura:2022ldq} have studied those for decays of the additional CP-even Higgs boson.
 In this paper, we study decays of the CP-odd Higgs boson including the higher-order corrections.
 The analytical results of decay rates of all the additional Higgs bosons will be implemented in a new version of our developing program \texttt{H-COUP~v3}~\cite{HCOUPv3}.
 There are also important previous works done by several other groups for the higher-order corrections to decays of the additional Higgs bosons~\cite{Santos:1996hs, Akeroyd:1998uw, Akeroyd:2000xa, Krause:2016oke, Krause:2016xku, Krause:2019qwe, Su:2019dsf}.
+For decays of the CP-odd Higgs boson, the possible size of the next-to-leading order (NLO) EW corrections are discussed in various renormalization schemes in Ref.~\cite{Krause:2019qwe}.
+However, its dependence on the model parameters has not been exhibited.